 From Boston, Melina checked in regularly in her typical unassuming fashion.
 Her care packages, complete with soft warm socks and letters from my goddaughters, made me cry grateful tears.
 Rachel checked in most mornings, bathing me with the warmth she offers even when I’m at my prickliest, and I drank coffee from a big cup she thoughtfully provided.
 Others reached out, and from this place where I’d been laid open, I was able to shine them less qualified love and compassion.
 My friendships bloomed.

 Temperatures continued to drop, and on rainy days I prowled for a cold-weather wardrobe in thrift shops, not just to find bargains but to embrace the past of the region.
 The salty, sweet older women volunteering at these good-cause shops; the stories living in these velvet dresses, Harris tweed overcoats, hopeful berets: they all sparked my imagination like an attic I didn’t know I had.
-From Meg, I snagged a pair of silver wide-legged pants and a copper pleather skirt and then it was official: I’d morphed into space crone mermaid of my dreams: swashbuckling, briney, otherworldly.
+From Meg, I snagged a pair of silver wide-legged pants and a copper pleather skirt and then it was official: I’d morphed into the space crone of my dreams: swashbuckling, briney, otherworldly.
 A human time machine.

 One morning, Katie and I were texting and she wrote “forest and foremost,” meaning “first and foremost.”
 The writer in me changed it to “first and forest,” and the phrase become our tagline.

 It’s no coincidence I haven’t shaved my armpits or legs in months and months and months.
 That I’ve scarcely peed indoors since arriving here.
 That makeup and hair-brushing (hair-washing!) has seemed increasingly irrelevant.
-First you need the forest.
+First you find the forest.
 Then you surrender to the forest.
 Finally you are the forest.

 Forest I am, forest I be.